The following recovery functions are currently available:

 When booting in run mode, the device will attempt to boot normally, with no further option to recover or reinstall the system unless the recovery process is reinstantiated.

-With install mode, all existing user data on the device will be removed and the device will be initialised from the system version image dated and listed in the reinstall text.
+With install mode, all existing user and system data on the device will be removed and the device will be initialised from the system version image dated and listed in the reinstall text.

 TPM provision failures: